 So rest your soul "

 Ever dreamed of something, worked towards it tirelessly, imagined life as if the dream were the reality, but eventually given up on it?
 I think most of us have.
 We all have a deep place in our souls where we dream of what we could be.
 Our dreams for ourselves were often God's dreams for us, before he gave them to us to dream.
-I haven't often met someone who's dream bears no relation to who they are - we are usually fairly self aware in our dreaming.
+I haven't often met someone whose childhood dreams bear no relation to who they are.

-We often give up on our dreams because 'life gets in the way'.
-We think what we're doing, and what we're busy with all day has nothing to do with what we spend dreaming about in our 'off time'.
+We often give up on these dreams because 'life gets in the way'.
+We think that what we're busy all day doing has nothing to do with what we dream about in our 'off time'.

-Sometimes the dreams of our youth are too big for us to handle as younger adults, and we need to mature in order to handle our dreams.
-We taint the dreams with worldly desires and ambition, rather than waiting for God's perfect hand and timing to bring them forth.
+Sometimes the dreams of our youth are too big for us and we need to mature in order to handle them.
+Yet in the wait, we push for shortcuts, tainting good dreams with worldly desires and ambition, rather than waiting for God's perfect hand and timing to bring them forth.

-Recently God has taken me on a journey of restoration of the things he spoke to me as a child, and as a young person.
-Dreams which have been shot down so many times I'd given up on them completely.
-The word for the season is "I am making all things new.
+Recently, God has begun to restore the things I thought he had spoken to me throughout my childhood.
+Yet these dreams have been shot down so many times that I'd given up on them completely.
+The word for the season of my life is "I am making all things new.
 I am making OLD things new".
-Sometimes in the all inclusive use of the word "all", we forget that that includes the old things.
-The things we left on the shelf, at the back, and allowed the dust to fall on.
-The things we abandoned, and shoved in a box and sealed the lid on tight.
-Right now, God is gently taking those boxes out from the back of the closet, dusting them down, and taking out those dreams, and showing me that now, I might be ready to handle them.
+Sometimes we forget that the word "all" includes old things, meaning things we left on the back of the highest shelf, where dust is allowed to settle and build up.
+For me, these are things that I abandoned and shoved in a box and sealed the lid on tight.
+Right now, God is gently taking those boxes out from the back of the closet, dusting them down, and taking out those dreams, and showing me that now is the time I might be ready to handle them.